Ashu-hub/All-About-Java/RESTWebServiceInterviewQuestions.md

 - Exception Handling In Rest?
-	1) Create a class with @ControllerAdvice annotation which enables the its method to shared among all controller available.
+	1) Create a class with @ControllerAdvice annotation which enables its method to shared among all controller available.
 And Extends ResponseEntityExceptionHandler, it provide centralized exception handling for all RequestMapping methods.
 	2) Create a method with annotation @ExceptionaHandler(CustomExceptionClass.class) which handle the particular exception(in our case CustomExceptionClass.class)
 	3) Create a class CustomExceptionClass which extends RuntimeException and simply put a paramertized constructor and call super(paramter).
 	4) One can throw this custom exception as throw new CustomExceptionClass(message)